They say…

 As stated in the article, the production brewery was in Fulham, in fact just off Parsons Green and a stone’s throw from the famous White Horse pub.
 The Soho Brewing opened in 1998 at 41 Earlham Street, Covent Garden, originally under separate ownership.
 Setting aside the sour view of the place I take below, it was also something of a pioneer, as one of the first US-inspired brewpubs in the capital.
 It was taken over the next year by Freedom and rebranded Freedom Earlham Street but kept the Soho name for some of its brands.

-The Earlham Street operation continued as a brewpub, rebranded Zebrano in 2002 and Bünker in 2003, though the new owners’ interest in brewing dwindled and I believe no more beer was produced later than 2005, although the kit remained in place for a while longer.
+The Earlham Street operation continued as a brewpub, rebranded Zebrano in 2002 and Bünker in 2003, though the new owners’ interest in dwindled and I believe no more beer was produced later than 2005, although the kit remained in place for a while longer.
 The site is currently a Japanese-themed restaurant by the unfortunate name of Flesh and Buns.

 Freedom are best known for their Pilsener, a rare attempt to brew an authentic lager in Britain in the German style and to German standards.
 This beer, brewed at their Fulham site, is now fairly widely available in the UK with outlets through selected supermarkets and pubs.